paundra0217/paundra0217/README.md

 # Hi There, My name is Paundra Amirtha Tanto 👋

 ## About Me
+- I am Software Engineer with a focus in developing a robust, efficient, and scalable software.
+- I am currently building **web applications and games**, and exploring in **AI Integrations, Technologies, and Applications**.
-I am Software Engineer with a focus in developing a robust, efficient, and scalable software.
-I am proficient in modern programming languages and frameworks, with the expertise in leveraging technical and problem-solving skills to deliver innovative solutions.
-I am eagerly ready to contribute to cutting-edge software projects. <a href="https://paundra0217.github.io/">Click Here to Visit my Website</a>
+- I am proficient in modern programming languages and frameworks, with the expertise in leveraging technical and problem-solving skills to deliver innovative solutions.
+- I am eagerly ready to contribute to cutting-edge software projects and solve real world problems.
+- You can visit my website by clicking here: https://paundra0217.github.io/

 ## Languages and Frameworks
 <span>